 Corporate charity is a huge resource to the community that runs into the billions, according to Giving USA's 2017 annual report - and it is on the rise.
 According to NPTrust's Charitable Giving Statistics, corporate giving in 2019 increased to $21.09 billion - a 13.4% increase from 2018.
 Major areas benefiting from charitable giving include corporate giving, education, religion, human services, health, arts, environment and animal welfare.

 While recipients benefit greatly from charitable giving, when companies support charitable causes, they and their employees reap the rewards as well.
 Gary Beckstrand, O.C.
-Tanner vice president, writing for entrepreneur.com, says his company’s research shows that companies with charitable giving have more engaged employees and an improved company culture.
+Tanner vice president, writing for entrepreneur.com, says his company’s research shows that companies with charitable giving have more engaged employees and improved company culture.
 Charities.org lists many more benefits to companies who engage in corporate charity, including increased employee retention and recruitment, improved growth strategy, increased employee productivity, reduced turnover, and increased revenue.

 If you are considering corporate charity, you may have questions about paying employees for community service and volunteer time.

-When and Who to Pay
+When and Who To Pay for Volunteer Time

-In general, under federal law, if employees engage in company sponsored volunteer activities during work hours or time they would ordinarily be working, they must be paid for that time.
+In general, under federal law, if employees engage in company-sponsored volunteer activities during work hours or time they would ordinarily be working, they must be paid for that time.
 Volunteer time outside of regular work hours is compensable if participation is required by an employer, employees who choose not to participate experience adverse consequences, an employer directs or controls volunteer activities, or employees who participate are given a guaranteed direct award, such as a bonus.

 Employers are not required to pay non-exempt employees for volunteer time spent outside their normal work hours for truly voluntary activities not controlled or directed by the employer.
 Requests to perform charitable event tasks like hosting an event or providing promotional activities can cross over to compensable requirements.